Search Tuning & Relevance

 How to adjust

 Each weight ranges from 0.01 (almost ignored) to 1.0 (maximum importance).
 Move the slider or type a value directly.
 Changes take effect on the next search query.
-You can always reset to defaults if you get lost.
+The defaults are deliberately kept low (max 0.10 on Title) so the lexical score stays in the same magnitude as the KNN cosine similarity score (0–1) when combined inside the hybrid {!bool} query — pushing weights much higher means lexical wins everything and semantic relevance becomes meaningless.
 To understand how these weights interact with the eDisMax query parser under the hood, see The eDisMax Query Parser Explained.

 Start with defaults